cacilhas/kodumaro/docs/2020/10/dsl.md

 In order to build the `Select`, we need the `From`.
 To build the `From`, we need the `Condition`, so let’s start there.

-However, in order to build the `Condition`, we need the `Criteria`, that represent “equals”, “not equals”, etc.
+However, in order to build the `Condition`, we need the `Criteria`, that represent “equals,” “not equals,” etc.

-Let’s leave other criteria out and deal only with comparisons, “is null”, “not null”.
+Let’s leave other criteria out and deal only with comparisons, “is null,” “not null.”
 The `Criteria` trait doesn’t need to be accessible outside of the `Condition` class, so it can be private:

     private sealed trait Criteria {def format(key: String, value: String): String}